fabianlee/gcp-gke-clusters-ingress/README.md

 Since these clusters are private, we expose our services to the outside world via [Anthos Service Mesh](https://cloud.google.com/service-mesh/v1.11/docs/unified-install/quickstart-asm) with either:

-* The traditional in-cluster control plane, where you must maintain the components
+* The full traditional in-cluster control plane, where you must maintain the components
-* OR a [Google managed control plane](https://cloud.google.com/service-mesh/docs/managed/configure-managed-anthos-service-mesh) where Google automatically maintains and upgrades the control plane components
+* A [Google managed control plane](https://cloud.google.com/service-mesh/docs/managed/configure-managed-anthos-service-mesh) where Google automatically maintains and upgrades the control plane components

 As recommended in the latest versions of Istio/ASM, we deploy independent [Ingress Gateway](https://cloud.google.com/service-mesh/docs/gateways).
 In fact, we deploy two entry points for each cluster: